 How advanced can cutting-edge conversational AI actually be?
 How much can it actually understand of what a difficult user says, and what can be done to keep the conversation going?
 These are some of the questions every company should ask before deciding on how to automate customer interactions.

-This article contains six examples of how boost.ai solves common natural language understanding (NLU) and natural language processing (NLP) issues that can occur when customers interacts with a company via a virtual assistant.
+This article contains six examples of how boost.ai solves common natural language understanding (NLU) and natural language processing (NLP) issues that can occur when customers interacts with a company via a virtual agent.

 1. Multiple intents in one question

 When a customer asks for several things at the same time, such as different products, boost.ai’s conversational AI can easily distinguish between the multiple variables.

 Here - in this grossly exaggerated example to showcase our technology’s ability - the AI is able to not only split the misspelled word ‘loansinsurance’, but also correctly identify the three key topics of the customers input.
 It then automatically proceeds with presenting the customer with three distinct options, which will continue the natural flow of the conversation, as opposed to overwhelming the limited internal logic of a chatbot.

 2. Assuming it understands context and has memory

 In the event that a customer does not provide enough details in their initial query, the conversational AI is able to extrapolate from the request and probe for more information.
 The new information it then gains, combined with the original query, will then be used to provide a more complete answer.